-332.8(d)) (Mitigation Supporting CFR Rule). documents are available online at the Corps Regulatory In-Lieu Fee and Bank Information Tracking website: System (RIBITS) https://ribits.ops.usace.army.mil/ords/f?p=107:10::::: P10 BANK ID:5822.
+of the Corps-EPA Compensatory Mitigation Rule2 (33 332.8(d)) (Mitigation Rule).
+Supporting documents are available online at the Corps Regulatory In-Lieu Fee and Bank Information Tracking System (RIBITS) website: https://ribits.ops.usace.army.mil/ords/f?p=107:278:17 70776828347::::P278 BANK ID:6802.
 Select the Cyber Repository tab and click on the dropdown button to the left of the "Banking Instrument Documents."

 Bank Locations: The sponsor is proposing the Bank to be comprised of two parcels at two different locations with different landowners but having a single sponsor.
-At this time, the sponsor has identified two discrete parcels within the coastal zone of the Big-Navarro-Garcia 8-Digit Hydrologic Unit Code (HUC) watershed in Mendocino County for inclusion in the Bank.
-The parcels are being referred to as the Garcia River and Crispin parcels.
+The two parcels are within the coastal zone of the Big-Navarro-Garcia 8-Digit Hydrologic Unit Code (HUC) watershed in Mendocino County for inclusion in the Bank.
+The parcels are being referred to as the Navarro River and Ten Mile River parcels.